 The private resources spent on education in Belarus are sizeable.
 Funding education using private funds is becoming widespread.
 As in many countries, Belarus has introduced a dual system, whereby fees are set for those who fail to gain admission to funded higher education, although this dual system does not apply to secondary and primary education.
 In primary education, parents pay for catering; in secondary education, parents may make charitable donations and pay for extra classes.
-A substantial proportion of private expenditure on higher education in Belarus is represented by the recently developed network of fee-based predominantly stateowned educational institutions.
+A substantial proportion of private expenditure on higher education in Belarus is represented by the recently developed network of fee-based predominantly state-owned educational institutions.
 The contract system (referring to fee-paying students) is education provided by state-owned higher educational institutions to those who fail to enter university on academic merit.
-In Belarus, the share of students in public higher educational institutions who pay fees is substantial.
-Private fees for education set by individual educational institutions ranged from USD 500 to USD 1,500 per year in 2010 excluding living expenses (sometimes exceeding the amount of money paid per student from public funds).
+In Belarus, the share of students in public higher educational institutions ranged from USD 500 to USD 1,500 per year in 2010 excluding living expenses (sometimes exceeding the amount of money paid per student from public funds).
 Not surprisingly, fee-paying students are heavily concentrated in fields of study such as management, economics and the humanities.